coding-quizzer/fraction_decimal_app/README.md

 ## Developments

-I hope to evntually support endless scrolling, so that the user can scroll arbitrarilly far along the fraction without needing a limit as it is required so far.
+I hope to eventually support endless scrolling, so that the user can scroll arbitrarilly far along the fraction without needing a limit as it is required so far.
 I think I might also allow the user to view the whole decimal expansion all at once to better see and explore patterns in the expansions.
 I hope to make an explanation in the website itself, so that the user can understand what's happening in the app.